 347 Beacon is located on the SE corner of Beacon and Fairfield, with 345 Beacon to the east, 351 Beacon to the west, across Fairfield, 330 Beacon to the north, across Beacon, and 8 Fairfield to the south, across Alley 417.

-347 Beacon was designed by architect John H. Besarick and built in 1884 by J. H. Kelley, mason, and Samuel Chesley, as the home of James Wheaton Converse and his wife, Emeline (Coolidge) Converse.
-They previously had lived at 43 West Newton.
+347 Beacon was designed by architect John H. Besarick and built in 1884-1885 by J. H. Kelley, mason, and Samuel M. Chesley, carpenter, as the home of James Wheaton Converse and his wife, Emeline (Coolidge) Converse.
 James Converse is shown as the owner on the original building permit application, dated August 4, 1884.
-They also maintained a home in Swampscott.

 James Converse had purchased the land on which 347 Beacon was built on March 18, 1884, from Dr. John Homer Dix.
 The land was part of a larger parcel originally purchased from the Boston Water Power Company on February 16, 1863, by Daniel Davies, Jarvis Dwight Braman, and Grenville Temple Winthrop Braman.
 Grenville Braman was treasurer of the Boston Water Power Company, Jarvis Braman was his brother (and later president of the company), and Daniel Davies, a housewright and master carpenter, was Grenville Braman’s father-in-law.

 Click here for an index to the deeds for 347 Beacon; click here for more information on the land at 343-345-346 Beacon; and click here for further information about all of the land between the south side of Beacon and Alley 417, from Exeter to Fairfield.